brydr/loop-mania/assumptions.md

 * Each path tile in the game has a 1% chance of a health potion spawning on them every time *The Character* completes a full cycle.

 ## Rare Items
-* The One Ring has a 3% chance of dropping from defeating enemies.
+* The **One Ring**, **AndurilFlameOfTheWest** and **Tree Stump** has a combined 3% chance of dropping from defeating enemies.
 * Rare items can't be bought or sold in the shop

 ## Armour
 * **Body armour** reduces enemy attack by 50%
 * **Helmets** reduce enemy attack by 30%, but reduce player attack by 15%.
 * **Shields** give each enemy attack a 30% chance of being ineffectual (e.g. 0 HP damage).
+* **Tree Stump** gives each enemy attack a 55% chance of being ineffectual.
+It has a bonus effect of cutting the damage by a 1/3 against bosses.
 * Equipping both body armour and a helmet will have a compound effect - i.e. enemy attack will only deal `(1.00 - 0.30)*(1.00 - 0.50) = 35%` of their full damage.
 * Any non-integer damage value will round to the nearest integer.

 # Enemies and Allies
 * There is no maximum imposed on the amount of allied soldiers.
-* Both *The Character*, allied soldiers and enemies all have the same speed, moving at 1 tile per instance, except for Zombies which travel at half speed, moving at 0.5 tiles per instance meaning zombies will move one tile every two instances.
+* Both *The Character*, allied soldiers and enemies except for Elan Muske all have the same speed, moving at 1 tile per instance, except for Zombies which travel at half speed, moving at 0.5 tiles per instance meaning zombies will move one tile every two instances.
+Elan Muske moves at 2 tiles per instance.
 * Allied soldiers has 50 HP and don't have armour
 * Enemies converted into allied soldier via trance can't use their special abilities
 * When enemy converts to an ally (and vice versa), they keep their HP